Asset-centric Threat Modeling for AI-based Systems: Summary and Future Work

 \section{Summary and Future Work}

-Due to the necessity of considering the architectures and security concerns of AI-based systems in current system engineering, this paper proposes \sol{}.
-The approach aligns the AI security domain with the established threat modeling process through a guiding prototype.
-The prototype includes a front end to collect the most relevant security objectives and enables architectural diagramming with a bespoke stencil library of AI assets.
-In the back end, the diagrams are automatically analyzed against an established AI security report, which is transformed into a computable ontology.
+Due to the necessity of considering AI-based system architectures and their security concerns, this paper proposes \sol{}.
+The approach aligns AI security with threat modeling through a guiding approach and prototype.
+The prototype includes a front end to define security objectives and enables architectural diagramming with a bespoke stencil library of AI assets.
+The diagrams are automatically analyzed against an aggregated knowledge graph spanning industry reports.
+In addition, \sol{} enables control identification, business impact analysis with a set of compiled impacts, and the ability to perform and visualize risk quantification.

-To understand the practicability, effectiveness, and usability of the prototype, a user-centric experiment confronted real users with a real-world AI system architecture.
-The results show the feasibility of an AI threat modeling approach and prototype, but also the effectiveness of non-security experts identifying threats.
-However, the results from the experiment also demonstrate that threat modeling may not be trivial for practitioners without cybersecurity expertise.
-Specifically, further research is needed to improve the usability and to support the final stages of threat analysis, where threats are prioritized and mitigations are designed.
-Furthermore, although the results are obtained from practitioners working on a real system architecture, their expressiveness is limited by the small number of participants working on a singular case.

-In the future, the usability and effectiveness will be further assessed and tested with a broader set of participants and scenarios.
-Moreover, to improve the threat analysis stages, the applicability of threat interpretation and quantification approaches from established domains such as cybersecurity economics or risk management will be investigated.